1. Are extradition proceedings regulated by domestic legislation, treaties or both?

 The surrender must be made within 30 days of the order (article 35(2) of the Act).
 If the requested person was not arrested at the time of the Minister of Justice order, the surrender shall be made within 30 days of the arrest based on the extradition execution warrant or re-arrest as a result of cancellation or suspension of the execution of arrest (article 35(3) of the Act).

 27. In what circumstances may parallel proceedings delay extradition?

 As pending domestic criminal proceedings are mandatory grounds for resisting extradition, this may delay extradition.

 28. What provision is made for legal representation of the requesting state or the requested person?

 With the court’s permission, the requesting state may attend or testify at the hearing through its government official or representative (article 15 of the Supreme Court Rules).

-* This article was written as a collaborative project between Shin & Kim and Kobre & Kim.
-Shin &a Kim contributed summaries of Korean law.
+* This chapter was written as a collaborative project between Shin & Kim and Kobre & Kim.
+Shin & Kim contributed summaries of Korean law.
 Kobre & Kim contributed thoughts on international legal issues arising in extradition matters, as well as insights from a practical and strategic point of view.